Physical Therapist Assistant

 The PTA program consists of 5 semesters of theory, laboratory and clinical education courses.
 The curriculum is offered during the day only.
 Graduates are eligible to sit for the National Physical Therapist Assistant exam through the Federation of State Boards in Physical Therapy (FSBPT.org) after completion of the curriculum.
 Licensure is required in the State of Idaho to practice as a PTA.

-- Students may choose to pursue a curriculum that will matriculate into the ISU Doctorate of Physical Therapy program.
+Students may also choose to pursue a curriculum that will matriculate into the Idaho State University Doctorate of Physical Therapy program

 Entry into the Physical Therapy Assistant program is competitive and the top 20 students will be selected for the program each year.
 Students must have a 2.5 GPA in all classes to apply.